capactio/capact/docs/proposal/20210114-hub-manifests-lifecycle.md

 - It could be not the most performant solution, as we need to update all nodes in one transaction (add and delete labels).
 However, this operation is very fast (<100ms), especially when comparing to recursive graph query (~30s).
 - All `neo4j-graphql-js` features are still supported after these adjustments.
-- This solution is also applicable for synchronizing content of OCH once we implement federation support.
-The only change is that we will replace OCH vendor subgraph, instead of whole OCH graph.
+- This solution is also applicable for synchronizing content of Hub once we implement federation support.
+The only change is that we will replace Hub vendor subgraph, instead of whole Hub graph.
 - In the future, we may expose `ContentMetadata` node details as a part of `repoMetadata` GraphQL query.

 ### Alternative: Entrypoint node